kbroman/Talk_DataCleaning/transcript.md

     explore, ask, and document.

 25. Allison Reichel tweeted "I will let the data speak for itself when it cleans itself."
-Reading that always brings me jolt of joy.
+Reading that always brings me a jolt of joy.

     Data cleaning will always be a big part of our work.